nus-cs2113-AY2122S1/tp/docs/UserGuide.md

   (e.g. `add` requires the `n/`, `g/` and `i/` flag, and possible variations include `add n/habit 1 g/1 i/1` and `add i/1 n/habit 1 g/1`)
-* **Commands** with repeated parameters with the same flag will be accepted without error, however only the parameter than came first will be taken as valid.
+* **Commands** with repeated parameters with the same flag will be accepted without error, however only the parameter that came first will be taken as valid.
   (e.g. `update g/1 n/gibberish n/malarkey` will be accepted as if it was `update g/1 n/gibberish`)
 * **Parameters** `<goal_index>` and `<habit_index>`can be checked with the commands `list` and `view` respectively.
 * **Parameters** enclosed in angle brackets `<>` are meant to be replaced.\
   (e.g. `view g/<goal_index>` could be `view g/1`)
 * **Parameters** enclosed within curly brackets, `{}` are optional
-* **Parameters** enclosed withing square brackets, `[]` indicate that at least one of the parameters is required
+* **Parameters** enclosed within square brackets, `[]` indicate that at least one of the parameters is required
 * **Flags** should have a whitespace before them <br>
   (e.g. `view g/1` instead of `viewg/1`)